 Ibrahim Thiaw, UNCCD Executive Secretary, said “in the Middle East and across the world, land degradation is a substantial and growing problem.
 The leadership of the G20 countries through this Global Initiative may become a watershed moment in the global turn to good land stewardship and the restoration of balance with nature.”

 “The G20 Global Initiative brings to the table at least three new elements.
-First, it incentivizes the global community to tackle climate change, biodiversity losses and land degradation together.
+First, it incentivises the global community to tackle climate change, biodiversity losses and land degradation together.
 Second, it demands that while we think globally, we pursue inclusive solutions at the regional and national levels alongside indigenous and local communities, with their traditional knowledge at the heart of action.
 Third, it demands the engagement of the public and private actors,” Thiaw added.

 The G20 Rome Leaders’ declaration issued in October in Italy elaborated in greater detail how good land use and stewardship can solve some of the most urgent global challenges facing humanity today.